Okinawa Prefecture: Natural parks

 Approximately 36% percent of the total land area of the prefecture was designated as natural parks, namely the Iriomote-Ishigaki, Kerama Shotō, and Yambaru National Parks; Okinawa Kaigan and Okinawa Senseki Quasi-National Parks; and Irabu, Kumejima, Tarama, and Tonaki Prefectural Natural Parks.
+The natural parks of Okinawa Prefecture were established to protect the region's tropical landscapes, including coastlines, coral reefs, forests, and island ecosystems.

 Ecology

 The dugong is an endangered marine mammal related to the manatee.
 Iriomote is home to one of the world's rarest and most endangered cat species, the Iriomote cat.
 The region is also home to at least one endemic pit viper, Trimeresurus elegans.
 The islands of Okinawa are surrounded by some of the most abundant coral reefs found in the world.
 The world's largest colony of rare blue coral is found off Ishigaki Island.
 The sea turtles return yearly to the southern islands of Okinawa to lay their eggs.
 The summer months carry warnings to swimmers regarding venomous jellyfish and other dangerous sea creatures.

 Okinawa is a major producer of sugar cane, pineapple, papaya, and other tropical fruit, and the Southeast Botanical Gardens represent tropical plant species.